ericworkman/RDSCalculator/README.md

 After bundling and running `rake db:create` and `rake db:migrate`, run the app with `./bin/dev`, as this will start the app with a paired watch process to recompile Tailwind.

+## Data Model

+The root model is the LootTable made up of a name.
+A LootItem has a name, a parent LootTable, a probability, a min and max to make up a quantity range, a couple of options, and an optional link back to a LootTable other than its parent.
+A Roll has a quantity and parent LootTable.
+Loot has a name, a quantity, and a parent Roll.

+Users of this system would create a LootTable, add LootItems to the table, "roll" (and therefore create Rolls) on the table, and get a consolidated list of LootItems (aka the Loot).
+Think monster drops in role playing games or any of the game mastering tables from table top games.

 ## Testing

 Run the tests with `rake test`.